Kent M. FrandsenSenior Counsel

 KENT FRANDSEN has practiced with the firm since 1977, concentrating in civil litigation, electric utility, zoning and land use, and education law.
-Following graduation from law school, Mr. Frandsen served as a law clerk to The Honorable James E. Noland, Judge of the United States District Court for the Southern District of Indiana.
+Following graduation from law school in 1975, Mr. Frandsen served as a law clerk to The Honorable James E. Noland, Judge of the United States District Court for the Southern District of Indiana.

 Mr. Frandsen has tried nearly 100 civil jury trials in state and federal courts, representing both plaintiffs and defendants.
-He has pursued or defended appeals in over forty cases in state and federal courts.
-On three occasions he has persuaded the Indiana Supreme Court to reverse decisions of the Court of Appeals.
+He has represented parties on appeal in over fifty cases in state and federal appellate courts.
+On four occasions he has presented oral argument before the Indiana Supreme Court, and in each of those cases he persuaded the Supreme Court to reverse published decisions of the Court of Appeals.

-He has also served as the panel chair in over 300 medical malpractice panel proceedings administered by the Indiana Department of Insurance.
-Mr. Frandsen is a certified civil mediator and has conducted over 200 civil mediations.
+He has also served as the panel chair in over 300 medical malpractice proceedings administered by the Indiana Department of Insurance.
+Mr. Frandsen is a certified civil mediator and has conducted nearly 400 civil mediations.
 He has also served as an arbitrator for the American Arbitration Association in both construction and tort disputes.

 J.D., Indiana University School of Law - Indianapolis, 1975

 Mr. Frandsen has made numerous presentations on topics of education, electric utility, insurance and tort law to attorneys and other professionals through the Indiana Continuing Legal Education Forum, National Business Institute, Indiana Trial Lawyers Association, Indiana School Boards Association, National Rural Electric Cooperatives Association, and Indiana Arborists Association.